D5-Howard/Red5Cluster/README.md

 you just need change 192.168.0.4 in mrtmp.host and mrtmp.server to your ip address.

-6. modify red5-server-edge/conf/red5.properties,change MRTMP setting like step 5.And please notice,mrtmp.host And mrtmp.server will be the origin ip.If you test it on your own computer,it will be same with step 5.
+6. modify red5-server-edge/conf/red5.properties,change MRTMP setting like step 5.And please notice,mrtmp.host And mrtmp.server will be the origin ip.If you test it on your own computer,it will be same with step5.
 7. Launch the origin-server and edge-server
 8. Connect Orgin with port 1935(RTMP default port)
 9. Connect Edge with port 19350
 10. You can test in rtmp://your.ip:19350/live,this application is in origin-server,but you can connect it with edge-server.

 enjoy~